visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

   - Remove watermarks
   - Upload custom images/videos
   - Advanced voice options including voice cloning
+  - 5 automations or 20 automation for pro.
   - Auto creation and publishing to social media
   - HD video rendering
+  - You can add 1 collaborator to work on your project
+  - Can save 4-10 hours a week in creation and scheduling
+  - One project is for 1 business, for multiple businesses or clients, you must purchase additional licenses.
+- Credits
+  - Can remove water mark and offer HD quality video
+  - Can schedule your reel on tiktok, youtube and instagram
+  - Do not include voice cloning
+  - Do not have automations

 ## How to Create Reels